sahmed448/creditcard_analyzer/README.md

 ## Usage
 Edit the configuration in config.ini and execute "**python parser.py**".
 The excel file with extension .xlsx will be created.

+adding a new line
+adding a second line